The five best arguments that Apple’s App Store is a monopoly

 Sine’s statement about Apple’s “safety, security, and privacy” arguments did seem to play out somewhat during the hearing.
 Apple lawyer Andeer’s responses sounded mostly like generalities about Apple’s hard work and the app store’s benefits to developers and society.
 But, especially in response to questions about its treatment of Tile and Spotify, Apple’s answers seemed to boil down to “because we can.”

-The act of writing law that will correct some of the anticompetitive practices of the major app stores will be difficult.
+The act of writing a law that will correct some of the anticompetitive practices of the major app stores will be difficult.
 Unintended outcomes are a big concern.
 But the hearing Wednesday seems to have set the stage for some sort of bipartisan action.
 This could mean something as small as slight adjustments to existing antitrust law to better arm agencies such as the Federal Trade Commission.
 It could also mean a new bill aimed at addressing the unique set of anticompetitive practices in the app stores.